JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 ## 1. Yield Study Setup
 To run a yieldstudy, you will need two things:

-1. A directory that includes all your regions of interest, APSIM configurations and Reference Data.
+1. **Base Directory**: A directory that includes all your regions of interest, APSIM configurations and Reference Data.
-2. A configuration file for VeRCYe, specifying different parameters for the study.
+2. **Configuration**: A configuration file for VeRCYe, specifying different parameters for the study.

 We provide an example setup under [Example Setup](vercye_ops/snakemake/example_setup).